armand1m/react-boilerplate/README.md

 - [**Commands**](docs/general/commands.md): Getting the most out of this boilerplate
 - [Testing](docs/testing): How to work with the built-in test harness
 - [Styling](docs/css): How to work with the CSS tooling
+- [Storybook](docs/storybook): How to work with Storybooks.
+- [Storyshots](docs/storyshots): How to snapshot test a story from React Storybook.
 - [Your app](docs/js): Supercharging your app with Routing, Redux, simple asynchronicity helpers, etc.